 So far we've discussed two kinds of quarks and hinted at properties of their associated hadrons.
-There are the light quarks (u, d, s) which have masses-even though they are renormalization-scheme dependent-much less than $\Lambda{\rm QCD}$ .
+There are the light quarks (u, d, s) which have masses-even though they are renormalizationscheme dependent-much less than $\Lambda{\rm QCD}$.
 These guys have their relevant mass scales set by $\Lambda{\rm QCD}$ and the differences between their masses are negligible enough to talk about approximate symmetries between them.
-(This is a bit of a stretch for the s quark, but it's certainly true for the s and s and s and s are represented by the contraction of the s quark, but it's certainly true for the s and s and s are represented by the contraction of the s quark, but it's certainly true for the s quark qu
+(This is a bit of a stretch for the s quark, but it's certainly true for the u and d.)

-On the other hand, there are the heavy quarks (c, b, t) with masses much greater than $\Lambda{\rm QCD}$ .
+On the other hand, there are the heavy quarks (c, b, t) with masses much greater than Λ{QCD} .
 Unlike the light quarks, mesons made of heavy quarks have their mass scales set by the bare masses of their valence quarks.
 Again, the c is a bit of a borderline case, but we don't have to be picky.
 This is certainly true for the stable B mesons,